 Although current figures indicate that RRD is rare, the symptoms are easily identifiable and the reaction can be effectively controlled.
 Risk factors have been identified but these are not uniform across all patients with RRD.
 One of the most critical elements we need is how to identify those at greatest risk of developing it.
 A database may be useful to characterize this reaction.
 This crucial body of data can help clinicians predict, identify, and treat RRD, especially in the setting of increased utilization of adjuvant treatment.

 Abrina JPF, Baldivia KH.
-Radiation Recall Dermatitis with Docetaxel and Cyclophosphamide in a Case of Early Stage Breast Cancer Considered High Risk by M. Appl Rad Oncol.
+Radiation Recall Dermatitis with Docetaxel and Cyclophosphamide in a Case of Early Stage Breast Cancer Considered High Risk.
+Appl Rad Oncol.
 2020;9(3):46-48.

 Dr. Abrina is a senior resident and Dr. Baldivia is the residency training officer, Section of Radiation Oncology, Makati Medical Center, Makati City, Philippines.

 Disclosure: The authors have no conflicts of interest to disclose.
 None of the authors received outside funding for the production of this original manuscript and no part of this article has been previously published elsewhere.
 This work was presented as a poster in the 2018 Federation of Asian Organizations for Radiation Oncology (FARO) meeting, September 6-8, Bali, Indonesia.
 The patient has provided informed consent for the publication of this case report.